Incense in general and common styles of Incense Sticks

 *Noting Charcoal in more detail, various grades are used and these will directly affect the levels of smoke produced when the Incense Stick is burning.
 The Japanese have developed many low and even no-smoke Incense Sticks, using high-grade charcoal.
 Japanese Binchō-tan charcoal, sourced from Ubame Oak trees, is considered to be the best charcoal available.
 Burning at lower than normal temperatures, it produces very low levels of smoke when burning and does not release unpleasant odours.

-As an example, see Nippon Kodo's Aroma Bliss products HERE.
+As an example, follow this link to view Nippon Kodo's Aroma Bliss range.

 Comparisons between Japanese, Indian and Tibetan/Nepalese Incense Sticks